Exercise #5: Obtaining H-bonding pairs and microstates data

 Main outputs of ms_hbnets:

-Three csv files that retain the ‘pHeH’ string of the msout file name in use.
+Six files that retain the ‘pHeH’ string of the msout file name in use to indicate they are pH-dependent.

 This file is both a reduced and an expanded version of the ‘step2_out_hah.txt’ file.

-Extra columns flag whether a conformer is free or not, which leads to a mapping of conformer indices to H-bonds matrix indices (‘Mi’, ‘Mj’).
-These two columns, also present in the pairs file are used to update the expanded file with the pairs data.
-Other columns provide a way to reconcile/verify the correctness of a H-bonding network; for instance, columns ‘dina’ (“donor in acceptor list”) or ‘aind’ (“acceptor in donor list”) with values of 1 mean that in a graph these conformers would have at least two nodes.
+Expanded: Extra columns flag whether a conformer is free or not, which leads to a mapping of conformer indices to H-bonds matrix indices (‘Mi’, ‘Mj’).
+These two columns, also present in the pairs file can be used to retrieve the coordinates of the donors and acceptors atoms, for example.

 - Example (shortened):

-This file lists the effective count and occupancy of each structural H-bonding pairs found in the H-bond microstate ensemble.
+This file lists the effective count and occ of the pairs in all state_id of the above hb_states file.

-- Column types: integer, integer, string, string, string, string , integer, float.
+- Column types: integer, integer, string, string, integer, float

 - Example (shortened):